rortan134/use-selectify/README.md

 ✅ Automatic AutoScroll

-✅ Lightweight
+✅ Lightweight and Flexible

 ✅ Accessible by Default

-✅ Modular and 100% Customizable
+✅ Fine-Grained Control: 100% Customizable

 ✅ Simple to Style